Lesson 1: Magical Elements in Magical Realism

 It is generally recognized that rather than explaining reality using natural or physical laws, the magical realist creates a new reality.
 This is characterized by the matter-of-fact inclusion of fantastic or magical elements into seemingly realistic fiction.
 At one point García Márquez confessed, "My most important problem was destroying the line of demarcation that separates what seems real from what seems fantastic.”
 Although this strategy appears in the literature of many cultures in many ages, the term is a relatively recent designation and is used to characterize a number of contemporary writers of Latin American literature such as Jorge Luis Borges, Isabel Allende, Laura Esquivel, and Juan Rulfo.

-Students will identify “magical” elements of the novel and analyze how García Márquez used a “realistic” voice to give them credibility.
+Identify “magical” elements of the novel and analyze how García Márquez uses a “realistic” voice to give them credibility.

 Understand "tone" and identify different tones and their effects on the narrative and on readers.

 Provide text-based evidence to support analysis of tone and its impact in One Hundred Years of Solitude.